preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/favicon-tenant/index.rst

 To add a Favicon, do the following:

 1. Click CREATE FAVICON LINK.
-2. Select the Omnia Favicon (Icon) or The Apple Tocuch icon, or upload any image to use as an icon, using the Media Picker.
+2. Select the Omnia Favicon (Icon) or The Apple Tocuch icon.

 .. image:: favicon-tenant-set.png

+or:

+1. Click UPLOAD ICON to uplade a favicon you have created.
+2. Use the Media Picker to select and upload the icon.

 3. Save when you're done.

+For more information about the Media Picker, see: :doc:`The Media Picker </general-assets/media-picker/index>`

+For more information about favicons in general, see for example this page: https://css-tricks.com/favicon-quiz/